yuta-fujimoto-naist/AttractingContributors/README.md

 # My Project (Predict Exacta)
-Goal - I want contributors to help me predict exacta in the Takarazuka Kinen on June 25.
+Goal - I want contributors to help me predict win in the Takarazuka Kinen on June 25.

 # The Winner.
 (My tip)
 Equinox

-# List of The Second Place.
-(My tip)
-1. Justin Palace
-2. Geraldina
-3. Ask Victor More
-4. Lilac
-5. Unicorn Lion
-6. Win Mighty

-# List of Exacta.
-(My betting)
-1. Equinox-Justin Palace 300yen
-2. Equinox-Geraldina 300yen
-3. Equinox-Ask Victor More 300yen
-4. Equinox-Lilac 500yen
-5. Equinox-Unicorn Lion 500yen
-6. Equinox-Win Mighty 500yen

-total 2400yen

 # List of The Winner.
-(Your name tip)

-# List of The Second Place.
-(Your name tip)
+(Your tip)

-# List of Exacta.
-(Your name betting)

-total
+1.
+2.
+3.
+4.
+5.
+6.
+7.
+8.
+9.
+10.
+11.
+12.

 There is no intention to make you bet an unreasonable amount. <br>
 If you want to bet, please consult with your wallet and decide how much you want to bet.